alephmelo/ideal-octo-palm-tree/README.md

 - [x] Add a better API wrapper.
 - [x] JSON file for settings and preferences.
 - [ ] Add other stuff, like wheater and time-zones.
+- [ ] Fix padding in time-zones feature.
 - [ ] JSON db for better caching or memoization.

 # Demo (work in progress)